keboola/connection-docs/components/extractors/other/telemetry-data/telemetry-data.md

 The Telemetry Data connector allows you to retrieve data about your project or your entire [organization](/management/organization/).
 It helps you monitor activities and usage in your Keboola projects.
 It also aids Keboola in calculating your project's consumption.

-If you don't need to work directly with the data or you would like to see the data in graphical form in Keboola, you can check the [Telemetry Dashboards](/management/telemetry/telemetry-dashboards).
+If you don't need to work directly with the data or would like to see it in graphical form in Keboola, you can check the [Telemetry Dashboards](/management/telemetry/telemetry-dashboards).

 ## Configuration
 To configure the data source connector, select one of the following modes: